YoongYH/SpotNBook/README.md

+# SpotNBook Mobile Application

+This is a project by Yoong Yuan Hui (21WMR12577) and Brendan Chow Tian Choong (21WMR12818) from Tunku Abdul Rahmah University of Management and Technology (TARUMT).

 # SpotNBook Flask API

 This Flask API serves as the backend for the SpotNBook mobile application, providing endpoints for image recognition, search engine and recommendation.